howdyai/botkit-docs/docs/provisioning/teams.md

 * Click Save.

 ### Create your Application Manifest
 To add a development bot on a team, you will need to prepare an [App Package](https://msdn.microsoft.com/en-us/microsoft-teams/createpackage).
-Botkit Studio provides [easy tools to create your App Package](https://botkit.groovehq.com/knowledge_base/topics/create-an-app-package-for-microsoft-teams), but you can also build this manifest manually if you've chosen to not use Studio.

 ### Sideload your Bot to Microsoft Teams
 After creating your app package, you can [load it easily into your development team](https://msdn.microsoft.com/en-us/microsoft-teams/sideload#load-your-package-into-a-team).